hillaryAHR/LIB-201/narrative.md

 3. **Acknowledgements**: This of this as your works cited page.
 This will include hyperlinks to the sources you cited, but it can also include links to related archives or projects that gave you inspiration, and it can link to other archives or sources for further research.

 ### Check-in
-For this check-in, you will need to do some group-brainstorming.
+For this check-in, you will need to do some brainstorming.
 Be ready to:
 - write the central idea/thesis/purpose statement of your narrative in 1-2 sentences.
 - Brainstorm a list of the items (letters, metadata, projects, research, etc.) you'd like to focus on
 - sketch an outline of the narrative itself in 3-5 bullet points

-LIB 201 students can click here to complete the <a href="https://muw.instructure.com/courses/17249/discussion_topics/170622">3.Narrative check-in</a>, and HO 303 students can complete the <a href="https://muw.instructure.com/courses/16930/discussion_topics/170653">3.Narrative check-in</a> here.
-These check-ins will be a discussion post thread in which each of you will respond.
+After you've considered these things, click here to complete the <a href="https://muw.instructure.com/courses/19030/discussion_topics/190350">3.Narrative check-in</a>.